skodapetr/skodapetr.github.io/src/content/bachelor-thesis/text-structure.md

 Once objectives are defined explain the structure of the rest of the text.
 In the ideal case, you should forward the reference following chapter to also introduce the text outline.

+As the last section of the introduction you should declare use of AI.
+You should generate the declaration using [Prohlášení o užití generativní AI](https://ai.cuni.cz/AI-80.html) / [Declaration of AI usage](https://ai.cuni.cz/AIEN-39.html) tool.

 ## Domain introduction

 This chapter is optional.